delphidabbler/codesnip/README.md

 ## License

 The program's EULA which gives full details of the license applying to the latest release can be found in the file `Docs\License.html` in the `master` branch.
-The license has changed between releases, so if you need to see an older one, select the appropriate `version-x.x.x` and read the older version of the file.
+The license has changed between releases, so if you need to see an older one, select the appropriate `version-x.x.x` tag and read the older version of the file.

 Most of the original code is made available under the [Mozilla Public License v2](https://www.mozilla.org/MPL/2.0/).